WHAT RESTRICTIONS WILL LOOK LIKE AT FILEY SURGERY AFTER 19th JULY

 PLANNING TO TRAVEL OVERSEAS?

-From 17 May international travel will be permitted to a limited number of countries and in some cases proof of Covid-19 vaccination will be required.
+From 17 May international travel will be permitted to a limited number of countries and proof of Covid-19 vaccination may be required.

 For those who cannot access the NHS app you can request written proof that you have received your Covid-19 vaccination by contacting the NHS on 119.